-Over a third of university input value (41.35 percent) is composed of university capital expenditures, payroll, and the Small Business Development Center (SBDC).
+Over half of university input value (56.52 percent) is composed of university capital expenditures, payroll, and the Small Business Development Center (SBDC).
 While data for these models were gathered from a multitude of sources, these three inputs are generated by the university finance department and are uniformly recorded, leaving no room for error or interpretation.
-The other 58.65 percent of input dollars generated by Western came from Student Expenditures (15.90 percent), Tourism (0.75 percent), and Recent Graduates Salaries (42 percent).
+The other 43.48 percent of input dollars generated by Western came from Student Expenditures (30.30 percent), Tourism (0.53 percent), and Recent Graduates Salaries (12.65 percent).

 Input Weights

 Total Percent of Whole

-Recent Graduates \$ 286,623,396 42.00%
+Payroll \$185,221,220 31.62%

-Payroll \$ 184,292,085 27.01%
+Students \$177,479,029 30.30%

-Students \$ 108,512,287 15.90%
+Capital Expenditures \$138,586,641 23.66%

-Capital Expenditures \$ 84,980,894 12.45%
+Recent Graduates \$74,080,040 12.65%

-SBDC Impact Outcomes \$12,900,000 1.89%
+SBDC Impact Outcomes \$7,300,000 1.25%

-Tourism \$ 5,123,759 0.75%
+Tourism \$3,114,708 0.53%

-Twice, this study used a categorized expenditure distribution that is generated by IMPLAN and based on government data of consumer and university spending.
-The first concerns University Spending for Goods and Services, which amount to approximately \$33.5 million.
+This economic activity study used a categorized expenditure distribution that is generated by IMPLAN and based on government data of consumer and university spending.
+It concerns University Spending for Goods and Services, which amounts to approximately \$77.9 million.
 For efficiency purposes, Western does not record a more itemized receipt of where (physical location) funds are spent.
 Therefore, this analysis relies on the IMPLAN University Expenditure distribution, which includes all materials, food, energy, waste, construction and other purchases typically made by a university.
-Where certain University expenditures were known, the spending pattern was modified to reflect Western's unique spending pattern.